I am not understanding this information:

 The fully vaccinated immune-compromised are at much higher risk for breakthrough infections and are at especially higher risk for hospitalization and death compared to the general population who have been vaccinated.

-If the full vaccinated immune compromised are at a HIGHER risk of the stated problems including death, WHY is the booster “highly recommended?”
+If the immunocompromised who are fully vaccinated are at a HIGHER risk of the stated problems including death, WHY is the booster only “highly recommended?”
 I am not understanding what appears to be a very dangerous contradiction.
-Can you clarify this for me at all?
+Can you clarify this for me?

 Answer: Multiple studies are showing that patients with certain conditions, including blood cancers, make lower levels of antibodies from COVID vaccines as compared to people without these conditions.
 Additionally, certain therapies used to treat blood cancers also hinder the immune response to vaccination.
 Early studies have shown that a third dose of a COVID vaccine in patients with organ transplant increases the immune response and lead to higher levels of antibodies against COVID.
 This information likely applies to blood cancers like CLL as well.
 Even in patients who did not make an adequate antibody response to the first two doses of the COVID vaccine, the third dose may lead to higher antibody levels, and hopefully increased protection against COVID.